impeccableai/axii-examples/tasks/basics/template_python/README.md

 # Python Template Task
 ## Description
-This script does nothing, but can be used as a template for creating your own Python Tasks.
+This Task does nothing, but can be used as a template for creating your own Python Tasks.

 ## Inputs
 - `input` - input file